imisra/latent-noise-icnm/README.md

 ### Why use it?
 This codebase can help you replicate the results from the paper and train new models.
-In cases where your image labels are noisy, our method provides orthogonal gains over existing techniques.
+In cases where your image labels are noisy, our method provides *orthogonal gains over existing techniques*.
 It may help boost performance of your baseline classification system.
 This paper introduces a way to learn visually correct classifiers from noisy labels.
 It is an Image Conditioned Noise Model which can estimate label noise *without clean labels*.